tobirohrer/ai-grid-hackathon/README.md

 ## The Tracks

 - [AI Tour Guide](tourism_mv.md) Harness the power of large language models through innovative prompt engineering.
-Can you create a sophisticated recommender system that suggests the perfect event or location to go to based on the weather and personal preferences?
+Can you create a sophisticated recommender system that suggests the perfect event or activity based on the weather and personal preferences?
 - B
 - C